 *Note: Be sure to bookmark this page to your favorites as we update our links when any of the mentioned items go on sale!
 Check back often.

-We are starting off this list with our personal favorite art marker: the Tombow Dual Brush Pens.
-No, they are not pens, they are markers, and we think they are pretty amazing and versatile art markers!
+Starting off this list with a favorite art marker that artists usually have in their stash: the Tombow Dual Brush Pens.
+They are not pens, they are markers, and they are pretty amazing and versatile art markers!

 Here are some videos from our YouTube channel where we used Tombow Dual Brush Pens on different mediums